 A nerve is a group of axons.
 The white fibrous structures we call nerves are actually groups of axons bundled together similar to the way electrical wires in your home are bundled inside an insulating cord.

 Neurotransmitters are chemicals.
 In order for a message to be transferred between neurons, a chemical is released from the foot processes of the first neuron and is taken up by one of the branches of the receiving neuron’s cell body.
-After the chemical message has been successfully transferred, an enzyme destroys the neurotransmitter molecule in order to prevent on-going stimulation.
+After the chemical message has been successfully transferred, an enzyme destroys the neurotransmitter molecule in order to prevent ongoing stimulation.
 The neurotransmitter we are concerned with in myasthenia gravis is called acetylcholine and the enzyme that degrades it is called acetylcholinesterase.

 And now...Myasthenia Gravis

 Myasthenia gravis is the condition where the neuromuscular junctions are diseased.
 The acetylcholine message from the nerve trying to stimulate the muscle is quickly blunted because of damage to the nerve/muscle interface.
 An analogy would be like trying to receive a signal with a damaged radio or, worse, a radio with ongoing new damage.
 Some of the messages might get through or get through weakly.
 Treatment focuses on stopping the damage and strengthening the signal.

 Congenital Myasthenia Gravis